-The city is easily accessible either by air, rail or road to most major western European cities.
-Brussels International Airport, in the north-east area called Zaventem, has connections with most major international airlines and even if there may be no direct flights from where you are, usually one stopover in another European city will leave a short hop into Brussels.
-There is a train station at the airport with service every 15 minutes or so into the city centre, as well as to the surrounding areas, as well as regular bus service into Brussels and all its surrounding areas.
-There is also a well organized taxi system that can be utilized.
-There are a number of low-cost airlines that fly into Brussels, though passengers should be warned that Brussels South airport is actually an airport in Charleroi, a good one hour drive from Brussels.
+The city is easily accessible either by air, rail, or road to most major western European cities.
+Brussels International Airport, in the north-east area called Zaventem, has connections with most major international airlines and even if there may be no direct flights from where you are, usually, one stopover in another European city will leave a short hop into Brussels.
+There is a train station at the airport with service every 15 minutes or so into the city center, as well as to the surrounding areas, as well as regular bus service into Brussels and all its surrounding areas.
+There is also a well-organized taxi system that can be utilized.
+There are a number of low-cost airlines that fly into Brussels, though passengers should be warned that Brussels South airport is actually an airport in Charleroi, a good one-hour drive from Brussels.

 Brussels is a hub of the high-speed Eurostar, TGV, and Thalys trains and also offers service on ICE into Cologne.
 The location of Brussels makes trains a very effective and fast way to travel.
 By train from the city, you can be in London, Paris or Amsterdam in 2 hours or less.
 The main train station for high-speed trains is Brussels South, also known as Brussel Zuid, or Midi.
 The other major stations in the city for international travel are Brussels North and Central stations.